ehalley/Astrostats-2017-ESAC/README.md

 The PDF file astrostats_2017_ESAC.pdf contains the slides from the lecture, covering a quick overview of Gaia astrometry, GDR1, and the background theory on distance inference, as used in the notebooks.

+The PDF file cluster_inference.pdf explains more precisely the approach for inferring cluster distance and size/shape.

 There are three python notebooks with exercises which illustrate the statistical methods covered in the lectures.
 In your root directory put the notebooks (*.ipynb) into a directory called "notebook/", the R codes (*.R) into a directory called "Rcode/", and the data (*.csv) in a directory called "data/".
 The root directory is then defined in the first line of each notebook.